 Our goal is to embed sustainability in the design process and to innovate continuously to improve our environmental performance.

 We aim to provide products which are inherently long-lived in terms of both aesthetic and function.
 We try to always use materials with the highest recycled content and well-established recycling streams.
-For example, we use offcuts to create wooden plinths for our cabinets to sit on to eliminate the use of plastic feet.
 Materials and finishes are chosen for their ease of maintenance and durability.